irmen/prog8/docs/source/programming.rst

     The value of the loop variable or register after executing the loop *is undefined*.
 Don't use it immediately after the loop without first assigning a new value to it!
     (this is an optimization issue to avoid having to deal with mostly useless post-loop logic to adjust the loop variable's value)
-    Loop variables that are declared inline are scoped in the loop body so they're not accessible at all after the loop finishes.
+    Loop variables that are declared inline are not different to them being defined in a separate var declaration in the subroutine, it's just a readability convenience.
+    (this may change in the future if the compiler gets more advanced with additional sub-scopes)

 Conditional Execution